-Always follow the manufacturer's instructions for the maximum chimney height that can be
+Always follow the manufacturer's instructions for the maximum chimney height that can be supported by the support.

 9.5.2 Offset Support

 This support is used above a chimney offset.
 When the offset of the chimney pass through a wall, this support can be installed on the wall to support the chimney.